 How Microphones Alter Your Voice

 Even the most accurate microphones will alter the sound of your voice.
-With accurate microphones, this change is negligible, but still exists.
-There are several factors that cause this alteration:
+With accurate microphones, this change is negligible but still exists.
+Several factors cause this alteration:

-There are many seemingly small changes that will affect the way a microphone captures your voice.
-Let’s talk about each of the above listed factors in more detail.
+Many seemingly small changes will affect the way a microphone captures your voice.
+Let's talk about each of the above-listed factors in more detail.

 Microphone Polar Pattern, Placement, And Proximity Effect